itteco/iframely/docs/oEmbed.md

 ## Error handling

 Iframely will return HTTP error code if HTTP error occurred.
-It can be `404` for not found resource, `401` or ’403` for webpages requiring authorization, `408` if the origin service takes too much time to respond and times-out, etc.
+It can be `404` for not found resource, `401` or `403` for webpages that need authorization, `408` if the origin service takes too much time to respond and times-out, etc.

-The body of the response will also contain error code and message:
+The body of the response will also contain error code and message

-	{
-	    “error”: “404”,
-		“message”: “URL not found”
-	}